babelsociety/website/content/blog/in-depth-economy/index.md

 > _Economics is the science of managing scarce resources_.
 It examines the forms taken by human behavior in the management of these resources; analyzes and explains the ways in which an individual or a society _allocates limited means to the satisfaction of multiple and unlimited needs_.

-The main goal of any economic system must be to efficiently manage scarce resources and at the same time keep under control our unlimited desires.
+The main goal of any economic system must be to efficiently manage scarce resources and at the same time keep our unlimited desires under control.

 Managing is all about making decisions and setting up the right processes.
 Better the decisions we make, greater would be the efficiency.